The Spanish Gardener (film): Production

 The novel was published in 1950 and has its origins in the friendship between AJ Cronin's son Andrew and an Italian American gardener.
-The novel contains discussion of whether the boy has a gay attachement to the gardener - these were toned down for the film.
+The novel contains discussion of whether the boy has a gay attachment to the gardener - these were toned down for the film.

 The film was one of a number of movies Rank was making overseas at the time to combat the threat of television.
 It was announced in February 1956.
-Maureen Swanson was under contract to Rank.

-According to Philip Leacock, Dirk Bogarde originally turned down the film.
+According to director Philip Leacock, Dirk Bogarde originally turned down the film.
 "I was so upset because we had become good friends during Appointment in London," said the director.
 "I suggested we get together and talk it through, and eventually it worked out all right.
 John Bryan was a very good producer; he had been an art director and was one of the few who really dominated the visual look of a picture."
+Female lead Maureen Swanson was under contract to Rank at the time.

 The movie was shot at Pinewood and on location just north of Barcelona in Spain.
 The house featured was the house of a millionaire.
 Michael Hordern recalled "Dirk was a great draw and a star, yet his part didn’t really weight the film, so it was thought to be a bit of a disappointment to his fans.
 I found Philip Leacock a very sympathetic director, particularly with children...
 I was proud of that film.
 It was certainly my best film part to that date."